Named a TDN Rising Star after impressively breaking his maiden first-time out in a Saratoga MSW

 “We’ve been standing stallions for a long time, and there hasn’t been a better-pedigreed horse in Florida than Jess’s Dream,” said O’Farrell.
 “We are grateful to Stonestreet for the opportunity to stand another exciting stallion prospect.
 They have one of the best operations in the entire industry, and they do a fantastic job of supporting their stallions.
 We’ve had tremendous fortune together with Kantharos and making him into a leading sire, and I’m confident we’ll have success with Jess’s Dream.
 Breeders are going to like him when they come out to see him.”

-His highly anticipated first foals are yearlings of 2019.
+His highly anticipated first foals are two-year-olds of 2020.